riakotti/riakotti.github.io/about.md

 My name is Eleftheria (Ria) Kotti.
 I have more than 7 years of experience in applying statistical methods and machine learning techniques.

-Currently, I am working as a Data Scientist at [Wayhome](https://www.wayhome.co.uk), where I analyse data relating to the real-estate market in the UK to generate insights for the business and its customers.
+Currently, I am working as a **Data Scientist at [Wayhome](https://www.wayhome.co.uk)**, where I analyse data relating to the real-estate market in the UK to generate insights for the business and its customers.

 Before Wayhome, I worked for three years at GlaxoSmithKline as a Principal Statistician / Data Scientist.
 During my time at GSK, I received five awards for my high-quality, innovative and valuable contributions to the team’s and company's success.